blueriq/blueriq-material/src/app/modules/container/container.component.md

 Add the presentation style `Transparent` on a container,to have the container be displayed as transparent.
 Add no presentation style, the container will display as a card by default.

-Add the presentation style `Horizontal` on an container, the have all attributes within this container to be displayed horizontal.
+Add the presentation style `Horizontal` on a container, all attributes in this container will be displayed horizontal.
+Add the presentation style `AlignRight` on a container, all attributes in this container will be displayed at the right.